Peak Design “Cuff” Camera Wrist Strap Review

 A wrist strap for film cameras.

 Since most film cameras can’t change film mid-roll, many folks own multiple bodies.
-One can be loaded with Ektar for the day, and the next can have P3200 for the indoor lighting in black and white.
+One can be loaded with Ektar for the day, and the next can have P3200 for the indoor lighting in black-and-white.
 Anchor Links make switching between those cameras very quick.

 This strap is much safer and more comfortable than the rotting fabric you may get with the nearly century-old equipment.
 And its minimalist design fits well with virtually any camera.